Slayer95/aura-bot/CLI.md

 race will be randomly assigned at the start of the game session.
 This adds an element of unpredictability and variety to the game, as players may need to adapt their strategies based on their randomly assigned race.

+This flag is disabled by default.

 ## \`--random-heroes\`

 This flag enables randomization of player heroes in the hosted game.
 With this flag, each player's hero will be randomly selected at the beginning of the game session.
 Randomizing heroes adds excitement and diversity to the gameplay, as players must adapt their tactics based on the strengths and abilities of their randomly assigned hero.

+This flag is disabled by default.

+## \`--ownerless\`

+This flag prevents players from taking ownership of the hosted game.

+This flag is disabled by default.

 # Parameters for CLI games